 - Different benefits and some of the different studies behind these mushrooms.

 Martin directly references a lot of the research studies and then interprets them.
 So you can have a lot of actionable information.
 It’s not something you’d want to read through cover to cover, but it is a good reference that you’d want to have on the shelf.
-Many of the research studies and references used in this book are also on his website (mycologypress.com).
+Many of this book’s research studies and references are also on his website (mycologypress.com).

 Author: Martin Powell